-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Benin while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Benin while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Benin.

 Benin is a small country in West Africa, bordered by Niger, Burkina Faso, Nigeria, and Togo.
-Its southern border is the Atlantic Ocean, where most of Benin’s 10.5 million people live.
+Its southern border is the Atlantic Ocean, where most of Benin’s 12.8 million people live.
 Benin is a primarily agricultural country and is largely dependent on subsistence farming.
-The official language is French, but Fon and Yuroba are also spoken.
+The official language is French, but Fon and Yoruba are also spoken.

 When negotiating terms of an employment contract and offer letter with an employee in Benin, it may be useful to keep the following in mind: